belaboe97/madrid_airbnb_nlp/readme.md

 5) Install all requirements (uncomment the install.packages at the start of app.R
 6) Set working directory to folder with app.R (app.R - line 51)
 7) (Install python) pip install gensim
-8) Set python path in app.R -> can be found with "python where" command in cmd
+8) Set python path in app.R -> can be found with "python where" command in cmd (app.R - line 347)

 Important notes on Review Helper Writer